6 Famous Outlaws of the Wild West

 Billy the kid

-William Henry McCarty Jr., aka Billy the Kid, born in 1859, was killed in an ambush by Sheriff Pat Garrett in Fort Sumner, New Mexico, in 1881.
+William Henry McCarty Jr., aka Billy the Kid, born around 1859, was killed in an ambush by Sheriff Pat Garrett in Fort Sumner, New Mexico, in 1881.
 Wikimedia Commons

 Billy the Kid started life as Henry McCarty and was later known as William H. Bonney.
 It's hard to believe that a person could acquire three different names in such a short time, but Billy packed a lot of living into a short life.